 Consideration of principal adverse impacts on sustainability factors in the advice process

 Under the SFDR, Product Providers are obliged to publish a statement explaining their due diligence policies with respect to the principal adverse impacts of investment decisions on sustainability factors by 30 June 2021.
-Acumen & Trust will actively monitor its position and update its processes, as further information becomes available from the selected Product Providers.
+Acumen & Trust will actively monitor its position and update its processes, as further information becomes available from Product Providers.

 You can also find information in relation to both sustainability risks and the principal adverse impacts of investment decisions on sustainability factors on the websites of the Product Providers and investment managers which we work with.